EU AI Act Compliance for Healthcare AI: A Complete Guide

 Quality Management Systems

 Both the MDR and the AI Act require quality management systems (QMS).
 Under Article 17 of the AI Act, providers of high-risk AI systems must establish a QMS that includes policies and procedures for regulatory compliance, design and development processes, testing and validation, data management, and post-market monitoring.
-If you already have an MDR-compliant QMS (aligned with ISO 13485), you can extend it to incorporate AI Act-specific elements rather than building a parallel system.
+Good news if you already run an MDR-compliant QMS aligned with ISO 13485: you can extend it to take on the AI Act-specific elements instead of standing up a parallel system from scratch.

 Provider Obligations for Healthcare AI

-Providers of healthcare AI systems must comply with the full set of high-risk AI requirements in Chapter 2 of Title III (Articles 8-21).
-Here is what each obligation means in the healthcare context.
+If you provide a healthcare AI system, you owe the full set of high-risk requirements in Chapter 2 of Title III (Articles 8-21).
+That list can read like abstract legalese.
+So here is what each obligation actually means once you put it in a clinical context.

 Risk Management (Article 9)